databurn-in/prototype-pollution/gunship-walkthrough.md

     val: "console.log('this has been executed!!!!!')", },
 }

+Lastly, this AST is passed through the Code Generator to get the JavaScript code for our template function.

+generateCode(ast, options) [node_modules/pug-code-gen/index.js]
+new Compiler(ast, options).compile();

 But in the template function, "console.log('this has been executed!!!!!')" will be added as a string and won't be executed.